ga-wdi-curriculum/js-scope/context.md

 ### Bind

-Another way is to use the bind method on the function to force the function to always use the specified value as it's context.
+Another way is to use the bind method on the function to force the function to always use the specified value as its context.

 ```js
 var instructor = {